maiple/opengml/BUILD.md

 ## Linux

 Install the optional dependencies.
-On Ubuntu, the following commands will work:
+On Ubuntu, the following commands ought to be sufficient:

 ```
-apt install libreadline-dev
+apt install libreadline-dev libglfw3-dev libglew-dev libglm-dev
 ```

 After cloning the repo, run the following commands: